Elwood Hillis: Personal life and early career

 J.D., Indiana University School of Law, 1952.

 Bud Hillis was a younger brother to renowned choral director Margaret Hillis.
 Their father, Glen R. Hillis, was the Republican nominee for Governor of Indiana in 1940, losing by less than 4,000 votes.
 His maternal grandfather and namesake, Elwood Haynes, was an inventor and automobile pioneer.

-Hillis was a resident of Windsor, Colorado.
-He died on January 4, 2023, at the age of 96.
+Hillis married the former Carol Hoyne, a native of Allen County, Ohio in a one ring ceremony on June 12, 1949, at Trinity United Methodist Church in the town of Lima, Ohio.
+Together, they had three sons, Jeffrey, Gary, and Bradley, as well as three grandchildren, Faith, Jared, and Laura.
+Shortly after he left the U.S. House of Representatives, their son Bradley died in Miami, where he lived for a few years, on November 17, 1987.
+For the remainder of their marriage, they resided in Windsor, Colorado, a town mostly in Weld County, Colorado, to be near family.
+Carol Hillis died on August 24, 2015, nine days before her 87th birthday.

 Military career

 Hillis served in the United States Army in the European Theater with the rank of first lieutenant from 1944 to 1946.
 He retired from the Reserves in 1954 with rank of captain in the infantry.

 Political career

-Hillis was admitted to the Indiana bar in 1952 and commenced practice in Kokomo.
+Hillis was admitted to the bar in 1952 and commenced practice in Kokomo.

-Hillis served as a member of the Indiana House of Representatives, Ninety-fifth and Ninety-sixth General Assemblies.
+Hillis served as a member of the Indiana House of Representatives in the 95th General Assembly and the 96th General Assembly.

-Hillis also served as a delegate, Indiana State Republican conventions from 1962 to 1970.
+Hillis also served as a delegate at the Indiana State Republican conventions from 1962 to 1970.